 DXM abuse can lead to long-term side effects, potential overdose, and addiction.
 There is a risk for overdose when purposefully taking higher than recommended dosages of the drug.
 Symptoms of a DXM overdose include blurry vision, seizures, hallucinations, muscle twitches, irregular heart rate, coma, and even death.
 In addition to the dangers of DXM, many users experience life-threatening side effects due to the other ingredients in cough medicine, like acetaminophen.

 This is extremely dangerous and can cause liver damage, heart attack, stroke, and death.
 DXM can also be found on the internet being sold as a powder, capsule, and pill form.
 These can be ingested orally or snorted.
 After prolonged use of DXM, the addict will experience withdrawal when trying to stop.
 There are many withdrawal symptoms, but the most common are anxiety, restlessness, insomnia, diarrhea, vomiting, and severe weight loss.

 Allure Detox Can Help With DXM Addiction

-According to the National Institute of Health, DXM is an easily available, typically inexpensive, over the counter medication with abuse potential.
+According to the National Institute of Health, DXM is a readily available, typically inexpensive, over-the-counter medication with abuse potential.
 Physicians should be aware of the psychiatric presentation of DXM abuse.
-If you or a loved one are struggling with addiction to DXM or similar substances, it is important to reach out to qualified professionals who specialize in addiction treatment.
+If you or a loved one are struggling with addiction to DXM or similar substances, it is crucial to reach out to qualified professionals specializing in addiction treatment.

-Allure Detox provides a safe and comfortable environment to address the physical withdrawals as well as prepare the addict for long term recovery.
+Allure Detox provides a safe and comfortable environment to address the physical withdrawals and prepare the addict for long-term recovery.
 Allure Detox in West Palm Beach is a safe and peaceful environment with professional and caring staff.
 Reach out to us today for a confidential consultation with an addiction specialist.